 Author has written 1 story for Twilight.

 Hey everybody!
 My name is sparklyscrunchies.
 I'm an American girl who recently graduated from college with a degree in biology.
-I love science, but if I had my way, I would have a job involving either film or creative writing.
+I love my family, cats, and running.
+I am Christian and politically conservative, which makes me feel like an outcast sometimes among people my own age, but what can you do.
+I love science, but if I had my way, I would have a job writing or editing.

 I really enjoy proofreading/beta-ing, so if you're looking for a person to do either, feel free to PM me!
 I'm always happy to help if I can.
 As of chapter 83, I am beta-ing the Harry Potter story "Always" by aterriblebeautyisborn.
 Her story is fantastic, and I can't recommend it enough.
 It's like having another Harry Potter book to read.
 Check it out!

 If you're curious, my background as a gymnast was the inspiration for my username.
 The leotards that we wore often came with matching hair scrunchies, and both the leotards and the scrunchies were often sparkly.
 Hence, sparklyscrunchies. :) (I'm unfortunately unable to find the website where I got my avatar, but I just want to make the disclaimer that I did not take that picture and do not own the image in any way.)